vmuthal/SaveTheStrawberriesPrivacyPolicy/README.md

  - It doesn't use any camera, mic etc so doesn't need any special permission from device.
  - It is a freeware game and doesn't contain any ads.

-This game is suitable for children as well as adults.
+This game is suitable for children of any age as well as adults.
-Any one age above 5 years can play this game.

 For any further queries you can contact to vmuthal.18@gmail.com .